The Mechanical Universe: A

 each motion he wanted to time.

-would then evaluate the time ellapsed by weighing the water collected.
+he would measure the time ellapsed by weighing the water collected.

 For example, he obtained 903 grains of water during a fall from rest